ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/leekenghwa/CVE-2023-46003](https://github.com/leekenghwa/CVE-2023-46003) :  ![starts](https://img.shields.io/github/stars/leekenghwa/CVE-2023-46003.svg) ![forks](https://img.shields.io/github/forks/leekenghwa/CVE-2023-46003.svg)

 ## CVE-2023-45992
- Cross Site Scripting vulnerability in Ruckus Wireless (CommScope) Ruckus CloudPath v.5.12.54414 allows a remote attacker to escalate privileges via a crafted script to the macaddress parameter in the onboarding portal.
+ A vulnerability in the web-based interface of the RUCKUS Cloudpath product on version 5.12 build 5538 or before to could allow a remote, unauthenticated attacker to execute persistent XSS and CSRF attacks against a user of the admin management interface.
+A successful attack, combined with a certain admin activity, could allow the attacker to gain full admin privileges on the exploited system.